 If you're one of the lucky ones like me who can tolerate sheep and goat’s milk then your options are wider.
 The best thing about these alternative milks and cheeses, besides the taste, is the nutritional profile.
 You are still getting all of the nutrients from milk without the pain.

-Cheese made from these alternatives are great tasting, widely available and the variety increasing all the time.
+Cheese made from these alternatives are great tasting, widely available and the variety is increasing all the time.
 I love nice sharp goat cheddar on grilled cheese, or goat mozzarella on pizza ore lasagna.
 Soft goat cheeses come plain or garnished with herbs or cranberries.
 These make cheese sauces smooth and creamy or simply top off a gluten free cracker.
-True feta cheese is made from sheep or goats’ milk (check the label) and Pecorino Romano from sheep’s milk is a lovely hard cheese that substitutes nicely for parmesan.
+Pecorino Romano from sheep’s milk is a lovely hard cheese that substitutes nicely for parmesan.

 Go here for a whole list of dairy substitutes.